smyng91/smyng91.github.io/_pages/about.md

 News
 ======
-* My joint proposal with INL was selected for $1.5M Laboratory Directed Research and Development (LDRD) grant from the DE!
+* 06/2021: My joint proposal with INL was selected for $1.5M Laboratory Directed Research and Development (LDRD) award from the U.S. Department of Energy!
 This will be a 3-year project starting in October 2021.
+<br/><br/>

 Research Interests
 ======